ddobric/neocortexapi/NeoCortexApi/Documentation/tutorial.md

    }
    ```

+3. How SP learn
  Following is an example illustrates how to use `SpatialPooler` algorithm.

 ```csharp
 public void testCompute1_1()